Illustrative instrumentation example

 Structure

-Each physical event can be translated into usable operational data that supports exception tracking, visibility, reporting, and quantification of real-world variance and cost impact.
+Each physical event can be translated into usable operational data for exception tracking, visibility, reporting, and variance analysis.

 Connect

-The captured signal can feed a broader HEKONE workflow, where physical events become part of a measurable operational system with decision-ready cost context.
+The captured signal can feed a broader HEKONE workflow where physical events become part of a measurable operational system.

 System role

 Smart Gravity Bin is best understood as a signal-generating node.
-It does not define the platform.
-It contributes one stream of visibility for one type of operational blind spot — helping teams identify hidden operational loss sooner.
+It contributes one stream of visibility for one type of operational blind spot.

 Smart Gravity Bin Physical dispensing activity